From the moment I bought my iPad pro, I fell in love with it.

 Thus, social media management tools should pose no problem for a full iPad Working Lifestyle.

 There are myriads of other useful online tools for bloggers that you can use to make your work easier.
 Take Canva, for example.
 It can really help you generate awesome visuals for your posts with little effort.
-Another great tool is TypeForm, to generate surveys for your readers.

 Is it possible to completely replace your laptop with an iPad Pro if you are a blogger?

 The problem is not that you cannot do things.
 You can, but veeeeeeeery slowly.
 Writing a serious blog post on an iPad Pro takes twice the time it would take on a computer.

 So unless Apple decides to ship the iPad Pro with a real Operating System, it is simply still not a good replacement for your old laptop.

 If you found this content useful, consider showing your appreciation by buying me a coffee using the button below 👇.Buy me a coffee